 Reputation and influence

 In medieval art he is depicted with his symbol, the deer.
 His emblem is also an arrow, and he is the patron saint of cripples.
-Giles also became a patron of beggars, blacksmiths, cripples, lepers and woods.
-He is also invoked against cancer, epilepsy, sterility in women and night terrors and is numbered among the Fourteen Holy Helpers initially invoked as protection against the Black Death.
+Giles also became a patron of beggars, blacksmiths, lepers, woods and nursing mothers.
+He is also invoked against cancer, epilepsy, sterility in women and night terrors and is numbered among the’ Fourteen Holy Helpers‘ initially invoked as protection against the Black Death.
 His cult spread rapidly throughout Europe.
-Many churches and monasteries are dedicated to him in France, Spain, Germany, Poland, Hungary, Slovakia, and Great Britain.
+Many churches, monasteries and hospitas are dedicated to him in France, Spain, Germany, Poland, Hungary, Slovakia, and Great Britain.
 Giles is also the patron saint of the city of Edinburgh, Scotland, where St. Giles’ Cathedral is a prominent landmark.

 The Benedictine monastery in St-Gilles-du-Gard is a UNESCO World Heritage Site.
 Its west portal is considered one of the finest examples of Provençal Romanesque.